 5. Vatican City: Art and Adventure

 Exploring Vatican City is a highlight of any visit to Rome.
 It’s incredibly popular so skip-the-line advance tickets are a must.
 You’ll want your kids to take in the priceless wonders of their art collection and the Sistine Chapel.
-To avoid whining kids, I highly recommend a kid-friendly tour guide who can turn the experience into a scavenger hunt.
+To avoid whining kids, I highly recommend a kid-friendly tour guide.
+Our guide turned the experience into a scavenger hunt, and I was shocked how much my kids enjoyed the Vatican.

 6. Villa Borghese Gardens: Nature’s Playground

-After days filled with historical sites, Villa Borghese Gardens offered a refreshing break.
-We rented bikes and rode through the lush park, enjoyed a family picnic, and even rented a rowboat on the lake.
-The kids loved the open space to run and play, and we appreciated the tranquil environment amidst the bustling city.
+After days filled with historical sites, Villa Borghese Gardens offers a refreshing break.
+Rent bikes and ride through the lush park, enjoy a family picnic, or rent a rowboat on the lake.
+The kids will love the open space to run and play.
+At the same time, parents will appreciate the tranquil environment amidst the bustling city.

 Why Kid-Friendly Tours Are a Must in Rome

-Visiting Rome with kids can feel like walking a tightrope—balancing their energy levels and attention spans with the wealth of history and art this city offers.
+When you visit Rome with kids, you have to balance kids’ attention spans with the wealth of history and art this city offers.
 That’s why booking kid-friendly tours is an absolute game-changer.
-The right tour guide can transform a seemingly dry museum or centuries-old ruins into an adventure your kids will rave about.
+The right tour guide can transform a museum or centuries-old ruins into an adventure your kids will rave about.

 We’ve experienced firsthand how engaging a kid-focused guide can be.
-Our tours of the Colosseum and the Vatican were nothing short of magical, thanks to guides who brought history to life in ways that even we adults hadn’t considered.
+Our tours of the Colosseum and the Vatican were nothing short of magical, thanks to guides who brought history to life.
 In both cases, they turned the visit into a competition, and my kids loved a chance to earn points and beat the adults!

 Adventurous Tastes is reader supported.
 I’ve included affiliate links in this post and may receive commissions for purchases made through links.